-The challenge of prioritizing projects, scheduling them in a way that smoothens the workload, changing or re-skilling the staff, complement if need be and maximizing the benefit to the company is ongoing.
+The challenge of prioritizing projects, scheduling them in a way that smoothens the workload, changing or re-skilling the staff, complementing if need be and maximizing the benefit to the company is ongoing.
 At the same time, we need to be able to defend and justify our decisions to the clients and internal business sponsors.

-Microsoft EPM tool is suitable to make a decision on which projects to drop and which to carry out given current resource pool and deciding the best time to start a given project off, given the time scheduling of all the other projects.
+Microsoft EPM tool is suitable to make a decision on which projects to drop and which to carry out given the current resource pool and deciding the best time to start a given project off, given the time scheduling of all the other projects.

 Challenges for decision-makers

 Given a large number of inputs to decision-making, it is not possible to intuitively arrive at an optimum (or even near-optimum) decision.
 This is so because

 - there are conflicting demands from clients for projects that bring varying levels of business benefits,

 - each project can start on a number of various possible dates and use different kinds of resource inputs that can cost differently, and

 - it is possible to manage with different levels of staff shortages.

 Often, the first workable solution is adopted and resources committed, thereby potentially destroying value.

 The traditional approach to project decisions